- The disease

 - Cluster: Two or more cases that initially appear to be linked by area of residence or work, including a healthcare or other type of community setting and which have sufficient proximity in dates of onset of illness (e.g. six months) to warrant further investigation.15

 - Outbreak: An outbreak is defined as two or more cases where the onset of illness is closely linked in time (weeks rather than months) and where there is epidemiological evidence of a common source of infection, with or without microbiological evidence.15

 5. Data management

-Notify the State/Territory Communicable Diseases Branch of the case’s age, sex, onset date and geographical areas of exposure.
-Where an exposure occurred outside the PHU area, also notify the relevant PHU.
-The CDB should report to the National Incident Room cases whose exposure were overseas, for referral to the relevant national authority.
+Notify the State or Territory Communicable Diseases Branch (CDB) of the case’s age, sex, onset date and geographical areas of exposure.
+Where an exposure occurred outside the public health jurisdiction, the CDB or appropriate Public Health Authority will also notify the relevant PHU or State or Territory.

 7. Case definition

-Only a confirmed case should be notified.
+Both confirmed cases and probable cases should be notified.

 A confirmed case requires laboratory definitive evidence and clinical evidence.